Download the all-new Republic app:

 Advertisement

-According to reports, Indian Government didn't hold talks with Pfizer in August and re has been development since n as country focuses on five or candidates, including one developed by AstraZeneca and Oxford University and produced by Pune's Serum Institute of India.
+According to reports, the Indian Government didn't hold talks with Pfizer in August and there has been no development since then as the country focuses on five other candidates, including one developed by AstraZeneca and Oxford University and produced by the Pune's Serum Institute of India.

 READ | MP Govt unveils contours of anti-Love Jihad bill, guilty face up to 10 years in jail